Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices—mint, dill and cumin.
 But you have neglected the more important matters of the law—justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.“

-Here Jesus rebukes the religious leaders for being strict about tithing small garden herbs, yet they neglected more important spiritual matters.
+Here, Jesus rebukes the religious leaders.
+They were strict about tithing small garden herbs.
+Yet, they neglected more important spiritual matters.

 He says they should have done both.
 This verse confirms that according to Jesus, New Testament believers should tithe.